No-Code vs AI Tools vs Outsourcing: Pick Your Build Path

 Best for: Internal tools, portals, and simple mobile apps

 Both platforms turn spreadsheets and databases into functional apps in hours.
-A client portal, a booking system, an internal dashboard, or a directory app can be built and launched without writing any code.
-For non-technical founders who need to build internal tools or simple customer-facing portals, Glide and Softr provide the fastest path from idea to working product.
+A client portal, booking system, internal dashboard, or directory can be built and launched without any code.
+If you need to build internal tools or simple customer-facing portals rather than a full product, Glide and Softr are the fastest path from idea to working application.

 Claude Code

-Strategic outsourcing is different from handing over your product to a development agency and hoping for the best.
-Done correctly it means knowing exactly what needs to be built, owning the product decisions yourself, and hiring technical people to execute specific well-defined components rather than to figure out what to build for you.
+Strategic outsourcing is not the same as handing your product to an agency and hoping for the best.
+Done correctly it means knowing exactly what needs to be built, owning every product decision yourself, and hiring technical people to execute specific well-defined components.

 Start with a freelancer, not an agency